 The local authority Adult Social Care Department can decide that there is a need for a strategy meeting.
-It should be anticipated that the Alerting Manager (Safeguarding adults lead) from BeyondAutism will be invited to attend.
+It should be anticipated that the Designated Adult Safeguarding Lead from BeyondAutism will be invited to attend.

 At the meeting the following should be discussed: